sedaprotocol/seda-sdk/libs/vm/README.md

 # SEDA VM

-Virtual Machine used for testing your Data Request using JavaScript
+Virtual Machine used for testing your Oracle Program using JavaScript

 # Getting started